yairEO/ui-range/README.md

 **Maybe let the user know there are steps in the field. hmmm?**<br>
 Printing ticks never hurt nobody, unless there are too many ticks - in which case, they will not be printed.

+**How about a gradient background?**<br>
+No problem, since the component is identical across-browsers (if possible).
+I wouldn't bother for IE users, they must be used viewing the web in its worst.

 Mixing all those nice things in a soup of [CSS variables]() and we have cooked outselves a nice *component *for dinner.